nafila-begum/crop-yield-prediction-using-machine-learning/README.md

 **College:** Arulmigu Palaniandavar College of Arts and Culture, Palani

-**Academic Year:** 2022–2025
+**Academic Year:** 2024–2025

 ---

 ## 📜 License

 This project was developed for educational and academic purposes.
-Feel free to use it for learning and research with proper attribution.
+You are welcome to use it for learning, research, and non-commercial applications with appropriate attribution.

 ---